Compression Codes

 and thus the code is

-not ambiguous.
+unambiguous.
 However, before decoding an alphabet symbol, we need to check if

 the next symbol is a 0